Ice Spice discography

 American rapper Ice Spice has released one studio album, one extended play, twenty-four singles (including three as a featured artist), and eleven music videos.
 She began releasing singles in 2021, which included "Bully Freestyle" and "No Clarity".
 In September 2022, Ice Spice signed a record deal with 10K Projects, which serves as an imprint of Capitol Records.
 Her debut EP, Like..?, was released in January 2023 and charted at number 15 on the US Billboard 200.
 It also produced her first chart entry on the US Billboard Hot 100, the track "Gangsta Boo".

 Ice Spice also went on to release several successful collaborations in 2023.
-She co-led a remix of "Boy's a Liar", originally a solo PinkPantheress track, entitled "Boy's a Liar Pt.
-2" which reached number three on the Billboard Hot 100.
+She co-performed on the remix of PinkPantheress's 2023 song "Boy's a Liar" (titled "Boy's a Liar Pt.
+2), which peaked at number three on the Billboard Hot 100.
 A Nicki Minaj remix of Like...? track "Princess Diana" peaked at number four.
-She guested on a remix of Taylor Swift's single "Karma", which peaked at number two following its release.
-Ice Spice and Minaj contributed the Aqua collaboration "Barbie World" to the Barbie the Album soundtrack, which charted at number seven.
-She released her debut studio album Y2K! on July 26, 2024.
-Y2K! had hits including "Think U the Shit (Fart)", "Did It First" featuring Central Cee, "Hannah Montana" featuring NLE Choppa & Dababy and more.
-The Album received her recognition from many, with popular Battle Royale game, Fortnite including her music career into their game.
+She also appeared on the remix of Taylor Swift's single "Karma", which peaked at number two on the chart.
+Ice Spice and Minaj contributed the Aqua collaboration "Barbie World" to the Barbie the Album soundtrack, which peaked at number seven.
+Her debut studio album, Y2K!
+(2024), was led by the single "Think U the Shit (Fart)".